melansonS/melansons/projects_markdown/habit-calendar.md

 ---
-title: "calendar"
+title: "habit-calendar"
-description: "Daily habits"
+description: "Check in daily to keep track of your habits using this color customizable calendar"
 image:
 orderIndex: 0
 githubUrl: "https://github.com/melansons/habit-calendar"